-Applications packaged in the main repository are tested to install without user interaction on an Alces Flight Compute cluster.
+Applications packaged in the main repository are tested to support automatic dependancy resolution, enabling support for auto-scaling clusters where compute nodes may be sourced from the AWS spot market.
+This allows Linux distribution dependancies to be satisfied dynamically at module load time, ensuring that software applications execute correctly whenever they are run.
 For access to a larger catalogue of software, users can additionally enable the volatile software repository.
 Once enabled, advanced users can access the full list of available applications by choosing software along with any dependencies to install from the combined package list.